Soccer-England 1966 World Cup winner Cohen dies aged 83

-Cohen made his international debut in 1964 and went on to represent his country 37 times, playing a key role in England's only World Cup success.
+Cohen made his international debut in 1964 and went on to represent his country 37 times, playing a key role in England's only World Cup triumph when they beat West Germany 4-2 after extra time at Wembley in the final.

+He was one of only three surviving members of that World Cup-winning squad, along with Bobby Charlton and Geoff Hurst.

+"Very sad to hear my friend and team mate George Cohen has died," Hurst said on Twitter.
+"Everyone, without exception, always said that George was such a lovely man.

 "Everyone at Fulham Football Club is deeply saddened to learn of the passing of one of our greatest ever players - and gentlemen - George Cohen MBE," Fulham wrote on the club's official Twitter account.